RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

   - Programmers:	Mike Follin, Kevin Edwards, Stephen Ruddy and Michael Webb
   - Artwork:	Anthony Anderson, Craig Houston, David McLachlan, James Clarke, Jonathan M. Smith and Ste Pickford
   - Music:	Geoff Follin and Tim Follin
 * **Super Mario World 2: Yoshi's Island** - Took exactly 3 years and 5 months to complete (February 1st, 1992 until June  29th 1995 [^2]) with a team of 12 programmers.
+* **RPM Racing (Interplay)** - In an interview with SuperPlay (October 1992) **Brain Fargo** explains that they only had **4-5 months** to implement the game after finding out out the specs of the Super Nintendo.
+But he goes on to say that games after that took **1-3 years** on average to get a better level of polish.
+It was developed with the **Sluggo III** SNES development kit [^4].

+## How large were SNES game development teams?
+According to **Brain Fargo** of Interplay his SNES games had teams of 5 people on average working on a single game.

-## How did Game Development teams communicate?
+## How did SNES Game Development teams communicate?
 Back in 1992 the internet was still finding its footing in the games industry and much of the communication was done via Fax, here is one example of a Fax sent between the Acclaim production team presumably in the US and the game programmers in the UK.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">31 years ago we were working on SNES Spider-Man and the X-Men in Arcade&#39;s Revenge.
 We had very little time on for this project and had 3 experienced coders on-board to get it done.
 Here&#39;s a FAX from production at Acclaim to give you a flavour of the pressure we were under 1/2. <a href="https://t.co/FrJ6XDIGJu">pic.twitter.com/FrJ6XDIGJu</a></p>&mdash; Kevin Edwards ( Retro Videogame development ) (@KevEdwardsRetro) <a href="https://twitter.com/KevEdwardsRetro/status/1715387308600394213?ref_src=twsrc%5Etfw">October 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>